 What activities can families do during the Week of the Young Child?

-Listed above are almost 60 activities for your family.
-Choose activities that promote creativity, learning, and relationships, such as storytelling, art projects, outdoor adventures, family picnics, and game nights.Â
+Almost 60 activities are listed above for your family.
+Choose activities that promote creativity, learning, and relationships, such as storytelling, art projects, outdoor adventures, family picnics, and game nights.

 Why is the Week of the Young Child important for families?